cal3368/Chess/docs/Final.md

   deriving (Eq, Enum, Bounded, Read, Show)
 ```

-Next, we create a Piece data type that combines the two data types into a constructor with an additional boolean attribute to determine if a piece has moved.
+Next, we create a Piece data type that combines Color and Type into a constructor with an additional boolean attribute to determine if a piece has moved.
 The boolean attribute is used when a player wants to Castle and checks if the King or Rook has moved.

 ```
 data Piece = Piece Color Type Bool